Personalize your wellness plan.

 - Student-centric, personalized approach.
 Students are centrally involved in developing their personalized wellness plans, and are able to direct their own care to the best of their ability, with guidance as needed from HCC staff.

 - Same-day, open access.
 Students can access care on the same day their needs arise, with minimal assessment required.
 A key focus of Stepped Care is on helping students finding timely and effective solutions that best address their concerns.

 - Wider variety of care options.
 Students have flexible access to care at different intensity levels, which are stepped up or down depending on several factors, including the unique needs and strengths of each individual student.
 For example, students who come to the HCC are able to choose from a variety of care options, spanning from self-directed or peer-to-peer health education opportunities to more tailored, one-on-one appointments with health care professionals.

 - Dedicated staff support.
-As part of SC2.0, the HCC will gain a new Navigator staff role to assist students with better understanding and navigating the various care options available to them.
+As part of Stepped Care, the HCC will gain a new Navigator staff role to assist students with better understanding and navigating the various care options available to them.
 This will not restrict access to counsellors or doctors when students request these types of appointments, but rather be available to support students who may be unsure of what options are available to them.